hulksunil/AirZen/README.md

 `git push origin your_name`

-## Using the Database in the android app
+## Using the Database in the Android app
 we need the google-services.json file so it can work.
 Go to the [firebase console](https://console.firebase.google.com/u/0/project/airzen-c1ded/overview?fb_utm_source=studio) under the AirZen project.
 Click on the gear icon at the top left corner and go to project settings.